 - Attainment and Progress - Data arising from the school's cycle and statutory assessments is considered for vulnerable groups including SEND, Pupil Premium, Gender, EAL, Ethnicity, Summer Born children and LAC.

-- Accessibility - The school has Disability Accessibility Committee; a group of stakeholders from different components of the school community; who meet annually to consider the accessibility of the school site for people with different disabilities.
+- Accessibility - The school has a Disability Accessibility Committee; a group of stakeholders from different components of the school community; who meet to consider the accessibility of the school site for people with different disabilities.
 The committee puts forward proposed improvements which are then included within the Disability Accessibility Action Plan.
 The committee also considers the existing plan and assesses the progress that has been made towards meeting previous targets.